johnstongrant/Tech-Demo-TailwindCSS/README.md

 ## Component 3: Using Tailwind's out-of-the-box Examples

-In addition to using pre-defined Tailwind classes, we could use Tailwind components as well.
-A list of components could be found at this link (https://tailwindui.com/components).
+During homework and project 1 we were told to utilize PureCss which came with it a lot of pre-defined templates for us to work with.
+Tailwind also provides some sample templates for us to utilize and the list of them can be found here: (https://tailwindui.com/components).

 For now, we will demonstrate using a Tailwind Avatar component.
 This is the code for Avatar component from the abovementioned Tailwind website: